michalhornof/english-for-designers/02-intentional-aboutness/portfolio-text.md

 Michal Hornof

 Hi,
-My name is Michal and I love everything visual.
+my name is Michal and I love everything visual.
 I really love to cook, paint, meet with friends and play some old school computer games.

 I study graphic design at the university along with starting startup with my friends and creating graphic works for people I met.